ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Frostlord/4th Level/Snowburst.md

 - **Duration**:
 	- Instant.
 - **Effects**:
 	- A wave of ice erupts from the user in a spherical shape.
-This sphere is centered on the user and has a radius of 20 feet.
+This sphere is centered on the user and has a radius of 20ft.
 Every creature within this sphere must make a Dexterity saving throw.
 A creature takes 8d6 cold damage on a failed save, or half as much damage on a successful one.
 	- The user and their allies take no damage from the snowburst.
 	- The ice freezes all standing water that within the sphere.
 - **Upcasting**: